Research with Archives

 Books & Periodicals

-To find books & periodicals in our archival collections use the advanced search and limit the location to the collection name.
+To find books & periodicals in our archival collections, search library resources and use the library location limiter on the left to select the collection name.
 Search for terms such as: archives, correspondence, description and travel, diaries, early works, or personal narratives.

 Digitized Material